1. What is Pelvic Floor Physiotherapy?

-Only physiotherapists who have taken special courses and/or training in this area can perform internal pelvic floor techniques.
+Only Registered Physiotherapists who have taken special courses and/or training in this area can perform internal pelvic floor techniques.

 - Incontinence or leakage

 - Constipation or retention